bloznelis/device_query/README.md

 # This is a fork of the original device_query
-It adds the distinction between LMeta and RMeta keys for Linux and Win
+It adds the distinction between LMeta and RMeta keys for Linux and Win.

 # device_query